Together-Java/ModernJava/src/packaging/jar_files.md

 [^compression]: This bundling up also generally includes "compression," where the single file might be smaller than the combined sizes of its components.
 Most people don't need to think about this nowadays.
 Class files are small and hard drives are big.
-I say that knowing full well that 145GB of the 500GB hard drive my work laptop is Baldurs Gate 3.
+I say that knowing full well that 145GB of the 500GB hard drive on my work laptop is Baldurs Gate 3.
 I have 4GB left.